-If you are using 1.8, select Twitter from the Widget Toolbox to add to your Region Timeline and complete the form fields as explained below.
+If you are using a 1.8.x CMS, select Twitter from the Widget Toolbox to add!

-- Select whether the duration is per item, unticked the duration will be per feed.
+- Select whether the duration is to be per item or leave unticked to set the duration per feed.

 To return Tweets from a specific account rather than all Tweets that contain the accounts @ handle, use